 You also get the benefit of improved air quality and the removal of air impurities.

 You don’t necessarily need to be green-fingered as some plants require very little maintenance.
 There is a good list of suitable plants over at Small Business Trends

 As I write this, my office Christmas cactus (Schlumbergera truncata) is in mid flower.

 18. Take a holiday – you’ve earned it

 Although you may feel guilty (I do sometimes), this shouldn’t be the case.
-It’s important to shut that office door (physical and mental) and to forget about work for a period of time.
-This will allow you to rest, re-energise and re-focus.
+It’s important to shut that office door (physical and mental) and to forget about work for a while.